 • If your child is attending a new school, ask if you can tour the school at the beginning of the school year.
 This will allow you to identify any potential asthma and allergy triggers.

-• Every day check the allergen counts if your child suffers from hay fever and is allergic to pollen and ragweed.
-Doing so will allow you to administer their medication accordingly according to the allergen levels of the day.
+• Every day, it’s important to check the allergen counts if your child suffers from hay fever and is allergic to pollen and ragweed.
+This proactive approach allows you to administer their medication according to the allergen levels of the day.
+Similarly, if your child has a fever, knowing how to respond is crucial.
+If you’re ever unsure about children fever what to do next, consulting your pediatrician for guidance can provide you with peace of mind and ensure your child receives the appropriate care.

 • If your child suffers from life-threatening reactions to insect stings or food, make sure you complete an anaphylaxis action plan and ensure that the school staff knows how to administer an EpiPen safely.